 Where is Microdochium Patch found?

-Any area of turf, especially golf greens, tees, fairways and bowling greens.
-Fusarium Patch is the most common and widespread disease at present in the UK and Ireland.
-Grass swards dominant in Poa annua, as it is the most susceptible grass species.
+Microdochium Patch is the most common and widespread disease at present in the UK and Ireland.
+It can be found on any area of turf, especially golf greens, tees, fairways and bowling greens.
+Grass swards dominant in Poa annua are the most susceptible grass species to attack.

 When is Microdochium Patch likely to attack turf?

-Fusarium Patch can occur at any time of the year during conducive weather conditions.
-It is most common and damaging during the autumn and winter when the weather is mild and moist.
+Infections of Microdochium Patch can occur at any time of the year during conducive weather conditions.
+It is most common and damaging during the autumn and winter, when the weather is mild and moist.
 It may also occur during spring in mild temperatures and during summer in warm, humid or thundery conditions.

 Effects of Microdochium Patch

-Fusarium Patch can be a devastating disease on fine turf surfaces as the patches may be many inches in diameter and adversely affect the playing surface as well as its aesthetic value.
-Poa annua grass may ingress into the scars left by Fusarium Patch.
+Microdochium Patch can be a devastating disease on fine turf surfaces as the patches may be many centimeters in diameter and adversely affect the playing surface, as well as its aesthetic value.
+Poa annua grass may ingress into the scars left by infection.

 High Risk Situations